Internet Safety and Passwords

 Most importantly, passwords must be long and complex.
 Long and complex passwords require more effort and time for a hacker to guess.

-Passwords should contain at least eight characters and have a combination of characters such as commas, percent signs, and parentheses, as well as upper-case and lower-case letters and numbers.
+Passwords should contain a minimum of eight or more characters and have a combination of special characters such as hash tag or pound sign, percent signs, and parentheses, as well as upper-case and lower-case letters and numbers.

 Users should never write down their passwords, as that makes it easier for the passwords to be stolen and used by someone else.